raspberrypilearning/electricity-generation/en/step_6.md

 In this step you are going to use the resource variables which you created inthe previous step to draw the column for your chosen **3rd Country** sprite.

 In Scratch, you can **Make a Block** that starts a new script and can add any Scratch blocks into this new script.
-This is extremely useful when you want to reuse the script elsewhere in your program.
+You can reuse the script elsewhere in your program.

 --- task ---